alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 * 90% by 20??
 About

-This puts me on pessimistic end among my friend group.
+This puts me on pessimistic end for my friend group.
+Not as pessimistamong my friend group.

+New predictions

+* 10% by 2030
+* 50% by 2045
+* 90% by 2080